angelesmanzo/atechcoin/README.md

  - subsidy halves in 840k blocks (~4 years)
  - ~10 million total coins

-The rest is the same as Bitcoin.
+The rest is almost the same as Bitcoin.
  - 20 coins per block
  - ~10.000 blocks to retarget difficulty